Caroline Jones (politician)

-A former leader of the UK Independence Party (UKIP) in the Senedd, Jones served as a UKIP Senedd Member from 2016 to 2018 when she left the party to sit as an independent.
-In May 2019 she joined the newly formed Brexit Party group in the Senedd.
-She later became independent again after disagreements with the party on its newly adopted anti-devolution policy.
-She joined the Independent Alliance for Reform group in October 2020.
+She was first elected for the UK Independence Party (UKIP) as a member in the Welsh Assembly (now Senedd) from 2016 to 2018, during which, in 2018, she shortly served as the assembly group's leader.
+In 2018, Jones left the party to sit as an independent.
+In May 2019, Jones joined the newly formed Brexit Party (now Reform UK) group in the assembly.
+She later left the group, becoming independent again, due to disagreements with their anti-devolution stance.
+She later formed the Independent Alliance for Reform assembly group in October 2020, serving as the group's leader, until the 2021 election.
+She rejoined Reform UK two years later.

 Education

 She was educated at Y Pant School and Glamorgan College of Education.

+Early career

+In 2004, while working as a prison officer at HM Prison Parc, Jones opened a sexual discrimination case against the prison.
+It was alleged that a colleague had spread rumours that she had previously worked as a lap dancer and that intimidation was used in an attempt to force her out.
+Jones lost the case.

+In 2012, Jones was running a cafe.

 Political career

+Conservatives

-Jones first stood for the Conservative Party in Aberavon at the 2010 UK general election.
-In 2012 Jones stood as a Conservative for South Wales Police and Crime Commissioner.
+Jones first stood for the Conservative Party in Aberavon at the 2010 UK general election, where she finished third with 4,411 votes (14.2%).
+In 2012, Jones stood as a Conservative for South Wales Police and Crime Commissioner.
 Her café in Porthcawl was vandalised during the campaign and Jones pledged to donate 10% of her PCC salary to organisations dealing with victims of crime and crime prevention if elected.
 The perpetrators of the crime were never caught and it emerged that the CCTV camera protecting the shop was pointed the other way.